Thursday, July 31, 2008

 Critical Asian Principle (CAP) as fundamental cornerstone for doing theology in Asia

 The strength lies in the rich experiences of our people.
-Asian are basically religious people.
-We can observe from the fact that all the major religions we know today are born from Asia.
-It is an indication that Asians are religious by nature.
+Asian are religious in nature.
+We can observe from the fact that all the major religions known today were born from Asia.
+Therefore, it won't

 Due to ignorance of our learned people, we don’t have enough scholars and literature to do theology in compare to the myriads of western scholarships.
 The mindsets of the students also post a huge challenge for the CAP.
 Western ideas and thoughts are readily accepted without much debate or sometimes we debate over western thoughts upon western thought.
 In one way, it is the weakness of CAP in her inability to capture the mindsets of the students.